Virgil (bucking horse)

 Virgil F13 (born 2008) is a rodeo bucking horse.
-He is specialized mainly in bareback bronc riding, but is sometimes used in saddle bronc riding.
+He is specialized in both bareback bronc riding and saddle bronc riding.
 Although born in North Dakota, United States, he has lived most of his life in Alberta, Canada.
-Virgil is a two-time Professional Rodeo Cowboys Association (PRCA) Bareback Horse of the Year, as well as a two-time Canadian Professional Rodeo Association (CPRA) Bareback Bucking Horse of the Year.
-He won the award in both organizations in the same years; 2017 and 2018.
-He was also awarded the Bareback Horse of the Canadian Finals Rodeo (CFR) four times from 2015 to 2018, as well as the Bareback Horse of the National Finals Rodeo (NFR) in 2017.
-He is also the horse that was ridden for the highest-scored bareback ride in PRCA history, which occurred in 2022.
+Virgil is a three-time Canadian Professional Rodeo Association (CPRA) Bareback Horse of the Year, as well as a two-time Professional Rodeo Cowboys Association (PRCA) Bareback Horse of the Year.
+He was also awarded the Bareback Horse of the Canadian Finals Rodeo (CFR) five times from 2015 through 2018 and 2024, as well as the Bareback Horse of the National Finals Rodeo (NFR) in 2017 and 2024, and Co-Bareback Horse of the NFR in 2023.
+He was also the 2025 CPRA Saddle Bronc Horse of the Year, as well as the 2025 PRCA Saddle Bronc Horse of the Year.
+He is the horse that was ridden for the highest-scored bareback ride in PRCA history, which occurred in 2022.